Xueta: Etymology

-Xueta surnames
+Surnames

-The Xueta surnames are: Aguiló, Bonnin, Cortès, Fortesa, Fuster, Martí, Miró, Picó, Pinya/Piña, Pomar, Segura, Tarongí, Valentí, Valleriola and Valls; Picó and Segura are not found among those condemned by the Inquisition, nor is Valentí, which was originally the nickname of a family who were then known as Fortesa.
-Notice that many of those surnames are also very common in the general population of Catalan-speaking territories.
+The Xueta surnames are Aguiló, Bonnin, Cortès, Fortesa, Fuster, Martí, Miró, Picó, Pinya/Piña, Pomar, Segura, Tarongí, Valentí, Valleriola and Valls, as publicly displayed on the convent of Santo Domingo.

+Picó and Segura are not found among those condemned by the Inquisition, and Valentí, originally the nickname of a family who were then known as Fortesa, is also absent.
+Many of those surnames are also very common in the general population of Catalan-speaking territories.

-Surnames Galiana, Moyà and Sureda figure among the penitents without having been considered Xuetes.
+The surnames Galiana, Moyà and Sureda figure among the penitents without having been considered Xuetes.

-Numerous surnames in Majorca with clear Jewish origin are present on the island yet are not considered to belong to the Xueta community.
-Examples are Abraham, Amar, Bofill, Bonet, Daviu, Duran, Homar, Jordà, Maimó, Salom, Vidal among others.
-Inquisition registers from the end of the 15th and beginning of the 16th century document more than 330 surnames among those persons condemned in Majorca.
+Numerous surnames in Majorca with clear Jewish origin are present on the island but are not considered to belong to the Xueta community.
+Examples include Abraham, Amar, Bofill, Bonet, Daviu, Duran, Homar, Jordà, Maimó, Salom, Vidal.
+Inquisition registers from the late 15th and early 16th centuries documented more than 330 surnames for those persons condemned in Majorca.

 Therefore, Converso origin is not sufficient to be considered Xueta.
-Although Xuetas are descendants of Conversos only a fraction of Converso descendants are considered Xuetas.
+Although Xuetas are descendants of Conversos, only a fraction of Converso descendants are considered Xuetas.

-Xueta genetics
+Genetics

-A variety of genetic studies conducted, principally, by the Departament of Human Genetics of the University of the Balearic Islands have indicated that the Xuetes constitute a genetically homogeneous group within the populations of Mizrahi Jews and are also related to Ashkenazi Jews and those of North Africa, based on analyzing both the Y chromosome, which traces patrilineal descent, and the mitochondrial DNA, which traces matrilineal descent.
+A variety of genetic studies conducted, principally, by the Department of Human Genetics of the University of the Balearic Islands have indicated that the Xuetes constitute a genetically homogeneous group within the populations of Mizrahi Jews and are also related to Ashkenazi Jews and those of North Africa, based on analyzing both the Y chromosome, which traces patrilineal descent, and the mitochondrial DNA, which traces matrilineal descent.

-Likewise, the population is subject to certain pathologies of genetic origin, such as Familial Mediterranean fever, shared with the Sephardi Jews and a high frequency of iron overload particular to that community.
+The population is subject to certain pathologies of genetic origin, such as Familial Mediterranean fever, shared with the Sephardi Jews, and a high frequency of iron overload particular to that community.